-- 3. Officers will be elected: President, Vice-President, and Treasurer. - 4.
+- 3. Officers will be elected: President, Vice-President, Treasurer, and Archivist. - 4.
 The treasurer will be responsible for the record keeping of all fundraising activities. - 5.
-Fundraising may include Gorant Candy Bars and T-shirt sales. - 6.
+Fundraising is student-driven; type and frequency changes per semester and by cohort. - 6.
 Student Government Allocated Funds from the Salem Campus help support some of these expenses.
 The Kent Campus Undergraduate Research department also may provide funds for students to attend the OSRT meeting.